 All in all, I would say Denmark and the UK are similar in terms of games based learning.
 There seems to be an enthusiastic but slightly frustrated band of developers, a government that is keen to promote games based learning and an education system that is still getting to grips with what it all means.

 Highlights of the trip other than games based learning were happening upon the Aarhus Cathedral which, while fairly utilitarian from the outside, has an amazing interior with some spectacular frescoes.
 Vivien Life (British Ambassador to Denmark) kindly hosted a lovely evening meal at Nordens Folkekøkken.
 Also, I had a chance to visit the art gallery (ARoS).
 Your rainbow panorama by Olafur Eliasson on the roof of the gallery is a unique and amazing experience.
 I am told that Den Gamble By open air museum is also very impressive, but I didn’t have time to see it.

-Please follow @paulladley on Twitter and like games-ED’s Pinterest, Facebook and Google+ pages for blog updates and interesting games based learning links and resources.
+Please follow @paulladley on Twitter, games-ED on Pinterest and like games-ED’s Facebook and Google+ pages for blog updates and interesting games based learning findings.